Demeter and Persephone: The Tragic Greek Myth of Seasons

 And so she left them, and Metanira fell to the ground wordlessly, and everyone there trembled with fear.
 In the morning, they told Silius what had happened, and he gathered the people together and revealed the goddess to them.
 They volunteered to build a temple for her, and when the work was finished, Demeter came to it and sat there - away from the gods on Olympus, alone and moaning with longing for her daughter.

-The Famine and Zeus's Intervention
+A World in Famine and Zeus’s Concern

-It was the most horrible and cruel year for humans all over the earth.
-Nothing grew, no seeds sprouted, and in vain did the oxen pull the plow across the fields.
-It looked as if the entire human race would starve to death.
 Finally, Zeus realized that he had to take matters into his own hands.
 He sent the gods to Demeter, one by one, in an attempt to assuage her anger, but none of them responded.
 She would never let the earth bear fruit until she saw her daughter.
 Zeus then realized that his brother had to give up.
 He ordered Hermes to descend to the underworld and order his master to allow his bride to return to Demeter.

 Hermes found the two-sitting side by side, with Persephone shrinking and hesitating because she longed for her mother.
 “When Hermes heard her words, she rose with joy, eager to go.
 Her husband knew that he must carry out the word of Zeus and send her to earth far from him, but he prayed that she would think well of him as she left him and not grieve because she was the wife of a great immortal.
 He made her eat a pomegranate, knowing in his heart that if she did so, she must return to him.

-Reunion of Demeter and Persephone
+Reunion of Mother and Daughter

-He prepared his golden chariot and Hermes took the reins and led the black horses straight to the temple where Demeter was.
+He prepared his golden chariot, and Hermes took the reins and led the black horses straight to the temple where Demeter was.
 She ran to meet her daughter.
 Persephone jumped into her arms and hugged her tightly there.
 They spent the rest of the day talking about what had happened to them, and Demeter was saddened when she heard about the pomegranate, fearing that she wouldn't be able to keep her daughter with her.

-Rhea's Message and Demeter's Return
+Rhea’s Message and the Sacred Compromise

 Zeus then sent another messenger to her, a great figure, none other than his revered mother Rhea, the eldest of the gods.
 She quickly descended from the heights of Olympus to the barren, leafless land, stood at the door of the temple and spoke to Demeter